-- i. have retired; - ii. be receiving a pension (except in the case of the 401(k) Plan); - iii. have at least 10 years of credited service as a member of NYCERS, NYSLERS, the MTA Defined Benefit Plan, the Additional Plan, the MaBSTOA Plan, the MNR Cash Balance Plan, the 401(k) Plan or the VDC; and - iv. have attained the minimum age requirement (unless within 5 years of commencing retirement for certain members).
+- i. have retired; - ii. be receiving a pension (except in the case of the 401(k) Plan and the VDC); - iii. have at least 10 years of credited service as a member of NYCERS, NYSLERS, the MTA Defined Benefit Pension Plan, the LIRR Additional Plan, the MaBSTOA Pension Plan, the MNR Cash Balance Plan, the 401(k) Plan or the VDC; and - iv. have attained the minimum age requirement (unless within 5 years of commencing retirement for certain members).
 A represented retired employee may be eligible only pursuant to the relevant collective bargaining agreement.